Not responding to a negative review is worse than receiving one

 Don’t wait too long to respond to a negative review.
 The more time a negative review is left in cyberspace without a response, the more time it can fester into potential worse problems for your business.
 When you respond in a timely manner, that shows the reviewer and the rest of your audience that you care.

 Don’t be afraid to apologize for a professional misstep.
 At the same time, don’t over do it with the “I’m sorry” either.
-Everyone understands that some customers or clients will not be satisfied with anything.
+Everyone understands that some customers or clients will not be satisfied with anything — especially in cyberspace.
 Some complaining parties are trying to inflict damage on the business.

 Remember: It is the potential new customers who need to be reassured they are making sound buying decisions.